-- None. - Comments from the Public - 27 Shawn Farrell of 124 Wilson Hill Rd wanted to speak on the Verizon tower.
-He shared that he also works for - 28 the fire department and wanted to speak on the current communication system he uses.
-He stated that he's - been part of this process for about 5 years and he works mostly in communications as his ancillary duty and - is well versed in how the system has been working.
-He shared that he has partaken in a study on the - 31 communications system, and wanted to elaborate on what the 95% coverage really means.
-He shared that the - radios in the trucks put out a stronger signal than the ones that are worn on bodies when going into homes or - 132 Tadios in the trucks put out a stronger signar than the ones that are worn on bodies when going into homes or - buildings, and the 95% coverage reflects the vehicles, not bodies.
-Mr. Farrell thinks the tower is a great first - step, but nobody believes that this will be a magic solution to solve all the communication issues.
-He would - 35 like other considerations to be thought of during the upcoming budget cycle to have further improvements - made.
-He further shared that in the past 6 weeks alone, they've had multiple complete communications - failures, two of them being critical EMS incidents.
-Additionally, their back up plan is their old system that - they are trying to move away from.
-Mr. Farrell also spoke on the recent brush fires along the highway, - 39 sharing that mutual aid had to use cell phones to communicate with them as they had such a hard time using - 40 the communication system.
-He then spoke about surrounding cities and towns and the systems and booster - 41 sites that they use, highlighting the importance of effective communication systems and how a solution is - needed outside of just the tower, which can take 2 years to complete.
+- 33 Shawn Farrell of 124 Wilson Hill Rd wanted to speak on the Verizon tower.
+He shared that he also works for - 34 the fire department and wanted to speak on the current communication system he uses.
+He stated that he's - 35 been part of this process for about 5 years and he works mostly in communications as his ancillary duty and - is well versed in how the system has been working.
+He shared that he has partaken in a study on the 36 - 37 communications system, and wanted to elaborate on what the 95% coverage really means.
+He shared that the - 38 radios in the trucks put out a stronger signal than the ones that are worn on bodies when going into homes or - 39 buildings, and the 95% coverage reflects the vehicles, not bodies.
+Mr. Farrell thinks the tower is a great first - 40 step, but nobody believes that this will be a magic solution to solve all the communication issues.
+He would - 41 like other considerations to be thought of during the upcoming budget cycle to have further improvements - made.
+He further shared that in the past 6 weeks alone, they've had multiple complete communications 42

+- failures, two of them being critical EMS incidents.
+Additionally, their back up plan is their old system that they are trying to move away from.
+Mr. Farrell also spoke on the recent brush fires along the highway, sharing that mutual aid had to use cell phones to communicate with them as they had such a hard time using the communication system.
+He then spoke about surrounding cities and towns and the systems and booster sites that they use, highlighting the importance of effective communication systems and how a solution is needed outside of just the tower, which can take 2 years to complete. - 7